USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 - After reviewing the report, the Panel may request clarifications and additional investigation.
 When the report is complete, the parties will be given the opportunity to review the report and provide a written response, which will be provided to the Investigator, the Panel, and the other party.

-- The Investigator’s final report, as amended pursuant to subsection (g) if applicable, will be provided to the Panel, along with any written statements provided to the Investigator by parties or witnesses.
+- The Investigator’s final report, as amended or supplemented pursuant to subsection (g) if applicable, will be provided to the Panel, along with any written statements provided to the Investigator by parties or witnesses.

 - The Panel will separately interview both parties as soon as practicable.
 Absent special circumstances, the Panel’s interviews of the parties will normally take place within 14 days following submission of the final report to the Panel.